Semicolonstartingtexts/conversationhubstandards/outline.md

 Zone-Bound System Commands

-Focus on..., Request… of…, Untrack…, Make a way..., Lose the way/ways...,
+Focus on and apply..., Request… of…, Untrack…, Make a way..., Lose the way/ways...,

 Declaring System Commands